 The Moab Field Station participates in 10-12 specific projects each year.
 All of the work done through this field station is part of the Upper Colorado River Basin Endangered Fish Recovery Program and the San Juan River Recovery Program.
 These Recovery Programs were developed to protect and restore the four endangered fishes found within the Upper Colorado River and San Juan River Basins.
+Our projects primarily focus on long-term monitoring of these endangered fishes as well as control of invasive species like smallmouth bass and walleye.
+Here is a brief overview of a few of our projects:

 Colorado Pikeminnow Population Estimates: